unixpickle/gofi/README.md

 for {
 	frame, radio, err := handle.Receive()
 	if err != nil {
-        // Could not ready any more data!
+        // Could not read any more data!
 Maybe the device was unplugged. break
 	}
 	sourceMACAddress := frame[4:10]